 Blockchain technology organizes data so that transactions can be verified and recorded through the consensus of all parties involved.
 It is perhaps best known for being used in the Bitcoin world as having an authoritative ledger that records and audits events.

 For healthcare, this means that any data entered into a computer system or EHR/EMR can have each transaction or entry validated.
-This could include anything from a financial transfer to an update to an individual’s personal health record.
-Each new actions can be verified against an authoritative ledger of previous events.
+This could include anything from a financial transfer to update to an individual’s personal health record.
+Each new action can be verified against an authoritative ledger of previous events.

-A blockchain-based application can achieve better consensus on patient data.
+A blockchain-based application can achieve a better consensus on patient data.
 Blockchain could enable five of seven EHR functions to completely disappear from hospitals’ control.
 This can include user authentication, physician credentialing, coding, reimbursement, and records retention.

 The patient-provider “matchmaking” function of current EHR systems could be handled by patients themselves.
 The authenticity of a patient is determined by a patient’s medical record and their treatments.
 Physicians could reach into patient records directly based on their credentials.